 While in most cases deltas are applied to 16-bit types, Fixed is a 32-bit (16.16) type and requires 32-bit deltas.
 The DeltaSet record used in the ItemVariationData subtable format can accommodate deltas that are, logically, either 16-bit or 32-bit.
-See the description of the ItemVariationData subtable, below, for details.
+See the description of the ItemVariationData subtable(7.2.3.4) for details.

 When scaled deltas are applied to Fixed values, the Fixed value is treated like a 32-bit integer.
 (In this sense, the delta and the Fixed value can be viewed as integer values in units of 1/65536ths.)